Out-of-control Oregon wildfire forces evacuations and highway closures as gusty winds challenge firefighters

 (CNN) — A wildfire burning out of control in Oregon, near the state’s border with Washington, has forced hundreds of evacuations and closures of major roadways as gusty winds threaten further spread and challenge firefighting crews.

-The Rowena Fire has burned 2,500 acres since it ignited on Wednesday afternoon in Wasco County, according to the Oregon State Fire Marshal.
-It’s 0% contained as of early Thursday morning.
+The Rowena Fire has burned 3,500 acres since it ignited on Wednesday afternoon in Wasco County, according to the Oregon State Fire Marshal.
+It’s 0% contained as of Thursday evening.

+The blaze has destroyed some structures, according to Stephanie Krell, a spokesperson for Wasco County.
+The exact number of homes impacted would not be known for at least a day, Krell said, though the Northwest Interagency Coordination Center had preliminarily reported 20 residences were destroyed.
+The fire was caused by human activity and is under investigation.

+“At this time, there are no known fatalities,” the Wasco County Sheriff’s Office confirmed on social media Thursday evening.

-More than 800 homes were under evacuation orders in part of northern Wasco County Wednesday night, CNN affiliate KATU reported.
-An additional 2,500 homes were under evacuation warnings or advisories urging residents to be ready to evacuate soon – including parts of The Dalles, the county’s largest city and home to about 15,000 people.
+More than 800 homes were under evacuation orders in part of northern Wasco County Thursday night, Krell said.
+An additional 3,000 homes were under evacuation warnings or advisories urging residents to be ready to evacuate soon – including parts of The Dalles, the county’s largest city and home to about 15,000 people.

 Interstate 84 was shut down in both directions for nearly 20 miles on Wednesday evening but reopened early Thursday morning, with travelers urged to use caution, according to the Oregon Department of Transportation.
-Nearby US-30 remained closed in both directions for about 10 miles Thursday morning.
+Nearby, a portion of US-30 remained closed in both directions Friday morning.

 Oregon Gov. Tina Kotek invoked the Emergency Conflagration Act on Wednesday afternoon, allowing the state’s fire marshal to mobilize resources to help combat the fire, according to a news release.